zer0Percent/todoList/README.md

 * implemented a service to perform the calls to de REST API.
 I used an observable variable to keep a track of the tasks retrieved by the GET method because, when adding a new task or modifying one, we need to show up the new tasks (we update the content that is being watched).

 Back-end
-I used a SQLite database in order to persist the information.
-I applied Entity Framework Core and ASP.NET Core concepts to make the CRUD application.
+* I used a SQLite database in order to persist the information.
+I applied Entity Framework Core and ASP.NET Core concepts to make the CRUD application with a entity named Task.

+#This is the fatest approach but no the better one.
+I would have implemented a generic Repository to perform CRUD operations given any kind of entity, using a N-layer architecture (but this approach takes much longer so I ended up to keep the things simple).
 ## If you were unable to complete any user stories, outline why and how would you have liked to implement them.
 I implemented the whole task in 4 hours but the back-end testing part was giving me some troubles.
 That's why I spend a little bit more time but with no luck (I used macOS and, sometimes, it can be a little bit painful to perform some actions).